Policy Ontologies

 13/1/2022

-When: 16 March 2022, 09:00 — 12:00 Venue: Online, Book your place
+When: 16 March 2022, 09:00 — 12:00 Venue: Online

 In the rearranged second of the Policy Ontologies virtual event series, we continue to engage with what it means to research, think, and write ontologically, as it relates to policy, institutional and state enactment.
+The context to the event is policy and legislation processes and implementation, in relation to social policy and welfare.

 Keynote Speakers